Eddie Hubbard: Dallas

 In 1990, he moved from Chicago to Dallas, the new home of the Satellite Music Network, known later as ABC Radio Networks, where he was the afternoon host on the Stardust format and was heard on hundreds of stations.
 While with ABC, Hubbard teamed with Dallas radio legend Bud Buschardt.
 Prior to his move to Dallas, Hubbard broadcast at WJJD, again playing popular recordings of the 1940s/1950s.

 Jackie Smith

 Hubbard was married to Jackie Smith (née Alice Jacqueline Hartman) (died 1987), first publicity director of Mercury Records.
 Smith was the mother of Conrad Robert Falk, who would later, as an actor, adopt the stage name Robert Conrad.
 Hubbard thus was Conrad's stepfather for approximately a decade until he and Smith divorced around 1958.

 Death

 Hubbard died, aged 89, on March 26, 2007 in a Fort Worth, Texas hospital from injuries sustained in an automobile accident in Grand Prairie, Texas.
-He was survived by his wife, Lill, who survived the crash; daughter Laura (Hubbard) Boone; three grandchildren, Robert Thomas, Jennifer Hawkins, and Evan Kusch – two great-grandchildren, Hannah and Aiden Hawkins; three stepsons, Robert Conrad, Lionel, and Luis; a stepdaughter, Lilly Bouzide; and two step-grandchildren.
-He outlived his youngest biological daughter, Jacqueline (Hubbard) Ross, who died of brain cancer in 2004.